canikwe/myCohortTracker-frontend/notes.md

 - styling
   - finalize color scheme
   - update grid styles
-  - style sidebar
-  - style filters
 - ceate cohort (page)
 - create roster from CSV
 - add hide attribute on students table
-- update cohort page
+- update cohort modal
+- create student modal
-- update student (page?)
+- update student (modal)
+- create student modal
 - add test suite
 - refactor to Node/Express backend?
-- add login/auth
+- add auth
   <!-- - display a dropdown to add another student to the group? -->

 ## DONE

+✅ style sidebar
+✅ style filters
 ✅ if it's a three person pair, put below the pairing "with... so and so" ✅ convert css to scss
 ✅ add gradient to the pairings based on frequency